One of my biggest criticisms of Buddhism is that it often focuses on the mind as the primary source of both experience and suffering.

 What beliefs does your character hold about the art gallery and their experience of it?
 What beliefs do other people at the art gallery hold about this person?

-How does this fundamentally shape their experience?
+How do these beliefs fundamentally shape their experience?

 Why This Matters